 Organizations in Cobb have a long history of collaborating, sharing information and creating new programs and mechanisms to improve the quality of life for residents of our county.

 - The first formal collaboration was accomplished through the Cobb Community Council (CCC) starting in the 1970's.
 The CCC met monthly to share information about programs and coordinate resources.

 - Incorporated in 1989, the Cobb Human Services Coalition (CHSC) expanded the work of the Cobb Housing Coalition and provided a comprehensive approach to working with those experiencing and at risk of becoming homeless.
 Working with dozens of human service organizations and volunteers, the CHSC produced a comprehensive human service plan.
 Projects resulting from this plan include:

 - Health Clinic at MUST Ministries,

 - Affordable child care resources; such as: Sheltering Arms and Georgia Pre-K

 - An affordable housing list and The Pocket Key Resource Guide

 - Client database utilizing technology to manage and facilitate sharing client information

 - Quality training for case managers and volunteers

-The Cobb Community Collaborative began meeting informally in 1993 and received its nonprofit status in 1997.
-Its purpose is to provide a broad-based focal point through which nonprofits, businesses, education organizations, government agencies, faith-based groups, and concerned citizens can collaborate to meet community needs.
-The work of the Collaborative is accomplished through policy, strategy teams, committees and task forces.
+- In 1993, The Cobb Community Collaborative began meeting informally and received its nonprofit status in 1997.
+Its purpose was to provide a broad-based focal point through which nonprofits, businesses, education organizations, government agencies, faith-based groups, and concerned citizens can collaborate to meet community needs.
+The work of the Collaborative is accomplished through several teams and committees.